Alokkumar-8467/GOLANG/023_Generics/README.md

-Yes, that's right — you're just separating two different things: defining a type vs creating a value of that type.

-1. The type definition (usually at package level, outside any function):

-go
-type stack struct {
-	elements []int
-}

 This just tells Go "there exists a type called stack, and it has a field elements which is a slice of ints."
 It doesn't create any actual data in memory yet — it's a blueprint, like a class definition.